 Just recently after 12 years, we visited the farm on our way home from a neighboring farm whose owner needed technical assistance.
 We were told that for years Pabon’s mango trees have been producing fruits regularly through the application of chemical floral induction technology.

-The trees are generally healthy without any sign of previous cut and cleft grafting except those of the original union when the seedlings were first grafted.
-The wounds have completely healed and there is no indication whatsoever that the trees were topworked.
+We entered the farm and found that the trees were generally healthy without any sign of previous cut and cleft grafting except those of the original union when the seedlings were first grafted.
+The wounds completely healed and there was no indication whatsoever that the trees were topworked.
 The farm is now popularly referred to in the community as the one where adult mango trees were converted to Carabao mango.

-But, may top-grafting be applied to older and larger mango trees?
 The answer should be yes.
-We recently tried this on trees more than 20 years old mostly with trunk diameter of about 40-50 cm at the base.
+We recently tried this on trees more than 20 years old mostly with trunk diameter of about 40-50 cm at the base at the Mindanao State University, General Santos City.
 These trees were intended to be removed as part of a thinning operation.
 The topmost cut was made about 8 feet (2.4 m) from the ground.

-The trees have reverted to juvenile growth (see above photo of double-trunked mango) and we learned many lessons including the realization that the process is labor intensive.
-We concluded that any tree to be top-grafted should be healthy; cutting-preparation of the tree should be done when climatic conditions are favorable for growth; water supply should be ensured until the tree has developed a relatively large canopy; the flushes of growth should be timely protected from insect pests; new sprouts keep on emerging every few days; and that these new, ungrafted sprouts as well as the excess or out-of-place surviving grafts should be removed.
+A top-worked tree reverted to juvenile growth (see above photo of double-trunked mango) and we learned many lessons including the realization that the process is labor intensive.
+We concluded that any tree to be top-grafted should be healthy; cutting-preparation of the tree should be done when climatic conditions are favorable for growth; water supply should be ensured until the tree has developed a relatively large canopy; the flushes of growth should be timely protected from insect pests; new sprouts keep on emerging every few days; and that new, ungrafted sprouts as well as the excess or out-of-place surviving grafts should be removed.